51 Employee Appreciation Day Ideas That Won’t Break The Bank [2023 Update]

 Give your workers the opportunity to snap silly photos.
 Provide props, wigs, and other items to make it fun.
 You could also make it a group photo op.

 Many companies are known to give their employees nicknames.
 It might be characters from The Lord of the Rings, or it might be funny job titles (i.e. Marketing Ninja, or Copywriting Guru).
-It’s a small gesture, but it can bring some extra fun to the workplace and help people feel more appreciated.

 You can recognize your employees in a variety of ways – with videos, social media posts, emails, and so on.
 But sometimes a phone call is exactly what a worker wants and needs.
 Take the time to thank your people by phone.

 Organize a guided meditation session for your employees.
-This shows that you care about their general wellbeing.
+This shows that you care about their general well-being.
 There are many health benefits to meditation, and if you hold the session midday, it may even give your team members a needed energy boost to get through the second part of their day.

 For example, you could hold a contest to decide on the company’s new tagline or motto.
 Whoever comes up with the best idea wins, and is rewarded with a nice prize.

 You can hold any kind of contest you want, so long as it’s appropriate.
 Contests are fun and encourage creativity among your workers.